 So, how do you know if you might qualify for the American Opportunity Tax Credit?

 In order to be eligible for the AOTC, you guessed it—you must be a student.
 But here are a few other boxes you’ll need to check before you can qualify.

-You might be tipped off that you can claim the AOTC if you’ve received a Tuition Statement (Form 1098-T) from your educational institution.
+Additionally, you might be tipped off that you can claim the AOTC if you’ve received a Tuition Statement (Form 1098-T) from your educational institution.
 That’s one of the crucial forms you’ll need when claiming the tax credit.